stacksjs/stacks/README.md

 </template>
 ```

-You may view this framework as a "great set of frames" to assist in efficiently bootstrapping, designing, and managing component libraries—using industry best-practices, to reach one of the broadest user bases.
+You may view this framework as an incredibly "useful set of frames" to assist in efficiently bootstrapping, designing, and managing component libraries—using industry best-practices, to reach one of the broadest user bases possibly.

 ## 🧪 Testing